MicrosoftDocs/powerapps-docs/powerapps-docs/developer/data-platform/use-upsert-insert-update-record.md

   - PHecke
   - JimDaly
 ---
-# Use Upsert to insert or update a record
+# Use Upsert to Create or Update a record

 You can reduce the complexity involved with data integration scenarios by using the <xref:Microsoft.Xrm.Sdk.Messages.UpsertRequest> message.
 When loading data into Microsoft Dataverse from an external system, for example in a bulk data integration scenario, you may not know if a record already exists in Dataverse.
 In such cases you won't know if you should call an <xref:Microsoft.Xrm.Sdk.Messages.UpdateRequest> or a <xref:Microsoft.Xrm.Sdk.Messages.CreateRequest> operation.
 This results in your querying for the record first to determine if it exists before performing the appropriate operation.
 You can reduce this complexity and load data into Dataverse more efficiently by using the `Upsert` message with the <xref:Microsoft.Xrm.Sdk.Messages.UpsertRequest> class.